envalert@envalert.org

 2. Targeted project sites and beneficiaries.

-The project shall be carried out in two selected communities of Kamwokya Parish in central division and Kansanga in Makindye division, Kampala and schools of Mirembe primary school, Kansanga seed secondary School, Railway primary school, Nateete Muslim High school in Rubaga Division and Ntinda School for the deaf in Nakawa division.
+The project shall be carried out in two selected communities of Kamwokya Parish in central division and Kansanga in Makindye division, Kampala, and schools of Mirembe Primary School, Kansanga Seed Secondary School, Railway Primary School, Nateete Muslim High School in Rubaga Division, and Ntinda School for the deaf in Nakawa Division.

-COMMON MATTERS 2: LAND RIGHT CAMPAIGN
+COMMON MATTERS 2: LAND RIGHTS CAMPAIGN

 The specific objectives of the campaign are: